 6.2 Reworking

-If a defective component is observed after board assembly, the device can be removed and replaced with a new one.
-This rework can be performed using the heating methods described in the following section.
+If a defective component is observed after board assembly, the device can be removed and replaced with a new device.
+This rework can be performed using the heating methods described in this section.

 When performing the rework: